-As can be seen in the above table, the described frequency of delivering a SGA baby for smokers and non-smokers are almost exactly the same as the calculated probabilities from the logistic regression model.
+As can be seen in the above table, the described frequency of delivering a SGA baby for smokers and non-smokers are exactly the same as the calculated probabilities from the logistic regression model.
 This is expected, as a saturated model should yield values equivalent to the sample values.

+(describe scientifically)

+C 5/10

-Ci.)
-In this model, the estimates for the odds ratio and 95% confidence interval would be the inverse of the estimates from the original model.
+i.)
+In this model, the estimates for the odds ratio and 95% confidence interval would be the inverse of the estimates from the original model (which inverse?
+Multiplicative?
+Additive?).
 The p value would not change.
-The intercept would be different.
+The intercept would be different (different how?).

 Cii.)
-In this model, the estimates for the odds ratio, 95% confidence interval, and intercept would be the inverse of the estimates in the original model.
+In this model, the estimates for the odds ratio, 95% confidence interval, and intercept would be the inverse of the estimates in the original model (which inverse?).
 The p value would not change.

 Ciii.)
 In this model, the estimates for the odds ratio, 95% confidence interval, and p value would all be the same.
-The intercept would be different.
+The intercept would be different (how so?).

 3.)